19bufordcarl/CarlRPG/Myth & Shadow/Economy/Coins.md

 | Silver Piece (sp)  |                        1 |
 | Gold Piece (gp)    |                       10 |
 | Mythril Piece (mp) |                      100 |
+The world of Myth & Shadow is assumed to be analogous to the ancient world (roughly circa year 0) with the main difference being access to magic and thus a bit more technology.

+This means the world is not particularly well stocked with currency, minting currency is expensive, and most commoners get by trading favors and food.
+There are probably only around 10 silver pieces in circulation per person, same with copper pieces.
+Minting coins is time consuming and cheap coins are not used by the elites.
+Gold pieces are rare, there might only be one gold piece per person in circulation and only 1 Mythril piece per 10 or so people.

+In civilization, letters of credit from the authorities (bank or similar) are more space efficient if the party is on good terms with the imperial banks.
 ## Why Prices Needed to Change
 BX item prices often do not make internally consistent sense, which causes issues for determining how many [NPC Hirelings](../../Social%20Systems/NPC%20Hirelings.md) the party can afford and, more generally, how much economic influence the PCs have over the world.